jhxie/ParallelSortingByRegularSampling/README.md

 | 2²⁶        | 1 2 4 8 16        |
 | 2²⁸        | 1 2 4 8 16        |

-Note that speedup values are calculated based on the average of 5 runs.
+Note that speedup values are calculated based on the average of last 5 runs of the total 7.

 ## Credit